How to Make a Song with Suno

 Popular Tools You Can Pair with Suno

 Suno pairs well with other tools to take your music further.
 Udio AI is great for exploring text-to-music, while Kaiber merges visuals with sound.
 Musi and MakeMusic Cloud help with distribution, notation, and sequencing.
-After exporting, bring your track into FL Studio, Ableton Live, or Logic Pro to mix, add instruments, or layer vocals.

 How to Make a Song: Start Making Your Own Song with Suno